nickchops/MarmaladeQuickUtility/README.md

 from quick/include/QKeys.h in Marmlade 7.4.3 at least.

 To use them either:
+- Put LazyExtraKeys.lua in your resources folder and add dofile("LazyExtraKeys.lua") or require("LazyExtraKeys") to your code
 - Just use the numbers!
 You can just use the numbers in your code without rebuilding Quick. e.g. just do things like "if myKey == 200 then" since you can see from QExtraKeys.h that 200 is meant to be absGameA.
-- Copy and modify them to be Lua code in your project that ads them to the key table. e.g:

-        key.search = 128
-        key.threeDMode = 129
-        --etc

 - Recommended: build the header into the engine as described below...

-1. Put QExtraKeys.h in quick/quickuser

-2. Edit quick/quickuser_tolua.pkg and add this new line:
+1. Edit quick/quickuser_tolua.pkg and add this new line:

-        $cfile "quickuser/QExtraKeys.h"
+        $cfile "full/path/to/QExtraKeys.h"

-3. Edit quick/quickuser.mkf and add the following to the 'files' block:
+2. Edit quick/quickuser.mkf and add the following to the 'files' block:

         quickuser/QExtraKeys.h

-4. Run quick/quickuser_tolua.bat to generate Lua bindings.
+3. Run quick/quickuser_tolua.bat to generate Lua bindings.

-5. Rebuild the Quick binaries by running the scripts (build_quick_prebuilt.bat etc.) from here https://github.com/nickchops/MarmaladeQuickRebuildScripts
+4. Rebuild the Quick binaries by running the scripts (build_quick_prebuilt.bat etc.) from here https://github.com/nickchops/MarmaladeQuickRebuildScripts

 -------------------------------------------------------------------------------